Squawka / Outright markets / Newcastle odds to finish top four in the Premier League 2024-25: Predicted finish, signings, best players & full squad

 The Magpies defied expectations in 2022-23, finishing fourth to qualify for the Champions League.
 Last season, there was a question of how Newcastle would juggle the Champions League and the Premier League.
 The answer was not very well, as Newcastle were knocked out of the Champions League in the group stage and finished seventh in the Premier League, missing out on European football.

-Latest Newcastle odds to win the 2024-25 Premier League
+Latest Newcastle odds to finish in 24-25 Premier League top four

 Newcastle’s transfer window business